 Job Edmonds got up anchor in the big sailboat King George and left the Post at the same time.
 Just below Whale Head the King George passed us, very much to our disgust as we considered the Fox flagship of the Fort Chimo fleet.
 Said David Edmonds: "I wonder if we start the engine, could we pass brother Job?"
 No sooner said than done.
-The engine started at the first crank and we were fast gaining, when bangl our new cog wheel flew to pieces, and we were once more a plain sailing yawl.
+The engine started at the first crank and we were fast gaining, when bang! our new cog wheel flew to pieces, and we were once more a plain sailing yawl.

 Livingstone and a helper took the engine apart to find the extent of the damage.
 The skipper and crew were overhead at the hatch, everyone too interested to observe the fast approach of one of the squalls which are so common on the Koaksoak river.
-The squall struck us broadside and the vessel went ind int ckady out cks ber, e in imo ery ped.
+The squall struck us broadside and the vessel went rail under, the jibboom carrying away short with the stem.
+All was confusion and we almost drove ashore on McKay's Island.